-4.22 All 100-foot and higher towers are equipped with a safety strand where the climber must transfer from the leg of the tower to the step bolt ladder angle on the face of the tower.
-A safety strand may also be provided at the level of side obstruction lights (assuming two-level lighting).
+4.21 All 100-foot and higher towers are equipped with a safety strand where the climber must transfer from the leg of the tower to the step bolt ladder angle on the face of the tower.
+A safety strand should be installed at the level of side obstruction lights (assuming two- or three-level lighting) and at intermediate antenna levels.
 The strand may be standard 6M, as used in pole line work.
 It should have a tension of about 500 to 600 pounds (not critical).
-Holes are provided for attachment of this strand to the tower legs in all 25-foot panels except the 225-, 250-, 275- and 300-foot panels.
-The holes are located 4 feet above the horizontal girt in the panel.
+Holes are provided for attachment of this strand to the tower legs at all required levels.
+The holes are located approximately 4 feet above the horizontal girt in the panel.
 Section 081-725-200 provides instructions for using the strand.
-Strand may also be provided at the top of the tower using the leg extensions as posts.
+Strand also may be provided at the top of the tower, using the leg extensions as posts.